FHICT-ADHDPlanner/General/Documentation/Researches/ADHD and Project management.md

 # ADHD and Project Management

 ## Introduction
-Attention Deficit Hyperactivity Disorder (ADHD) is usually diagnosed in childhood, with 75% of the diagnosis persisting into adolescense.
+Attention Deficit Hyperactivity Disorder (ADHD) is usually diagnosed in childhood, with 75% of the diagnosis persisting into adolescence.
 Around 4 to 6% of adolescents have been diagnosed with ADHD.
 However, this is the age range where most people are either studying in higher education or working.
 This means that the disorder can start manifesting itself in new ways, as there are different responsibilities and expectations (Barkley et al., 2008, p.
 156; Jensen et al., 2021; Langberg et al., 2013).

-The hyperactive and impulsivity facets of the disorder regularly decline during the transition between childhood and adolescense.
+The hyperactive and impulsivity facets of the disorder regularly decline during the transition between childhood and adolescence.
 The attention facet often remains constant or get amplified.
 The attention deficit often expresses itself in academic and professional situations.
 The deficit can be a concern, however it is often paired with hyperfocus.
 When there is an hyperfocus present, it can be trying to focus on anything else but the hyperfocus subject (Groen et al., 2020; ).
-This functions the same when in a social enviroment.
-People with ADHD often have trouble picking up on social cues and continuing conversations if it is not about their prevered subject (Uekermann et al., 2010; Willcutt et al., 2005)).
+This functions the same when in a social environment.
+People with ADHD often have trouble picking up on social cues and continuing conversations if it is not about their preferred subject (Uekermann et al., 2010; Willcutt et al., 2005)).

 Another facet to consider is the executive disfunction one, which can reflect in poor planning, judgement and emotional control.
-Executive funtion is referencing the capability to self-regulate.
+Executive function is referencing the capability to self-regulate.
 This is the facet that this research is going to be focused on, as it is responsible for the capability to plan, gain gratification, persistence of intention, control of attention and mood (Antshel et al., 2010; Barkley et al., 2008).

-The challenges that adolescents with ADHD face are often within their jobs or academics, in part due to poor organisation of time and trouble maintaining routines.
-These challenges are often met with taking medication to lessen the symptomes of the disorder.
+The challenges that adolescents with ADHD face are often within their jobs or academics, in part due to poor organization of time and trouble maintaining routines.
+These challenges are often met with taking medication to lessen the symptoms of the disorder.
 However, this is not an option for everyone due to the side effects.
-This warrents looking for a different options.
+This warrants looking for a different options.
 Another option is therapy, such as Goal Management Training.
 This can help people with ADHD set goals and manage their projects (Langberg et al., 2008; Fabio & Caprì, 2017; Jensen et al., 2021).

 Nonetheless, there is not a tool geared specifically towards people with ADHD to customize to their liking, to set goals in and manage what their are working on.
 The goal of this research is to determine, between a pool of participants, what people with ADHD want within management tool and how they prefer to plan their day, week or project.

 The main research question in this instance is "**What ways of project management work for individuals with Attention Deficit Hyperactivity Disorder?**"

-This main question can be divided in subquestions:
+This main question can be divided in sub-questions:
 - What motivates someone with ADHD to plan?
-- How does colour use affect planning?
+- How does color use affect planning?
 - What is a more effective way of showing a planning, a day, week or month view and why?
 - How does a list of repeating tasks influence the way people with ADHD plan?

 ## Materials and Method
-To get answers to the subquestions and eventually the main question, a survey will be conveyed amongst people with adhd.
-This survey will consist of a pair of questions per subquestion to get a clear overview of the needs and wants of the target audience.
+To get answers to the sub-questions and eventually the main question, a survey will be conveyed amongst people with ADHD.
+This survey will consist of a pair of questions per sub-question to get a clear overview of the needs and wants of the target audience.
-For subquestion one "What motivates someone with ADHD to plan?" the questions will be as follows:
+For sub-question one "What motivates someone with ADHD to plan?" the questions will be as follows:
 - What motivates you to make a planning?
   - Achieving goals or objectives
   - Feeling organized and in control